richard-costa/richard-costa.github.io/notes/stats_mech_ii/stats_mech_ii_chap1_1.md

 __Fig.
 3__: _Distribution function and number of points in phase space_.

-We suppose that $f(\vec{r}, \vec{p}, t)$ is a continuous function in its arguments.
-This isn't really true, but since there are usually a huge number of particles in the volume element $d^{3}r d^{3}p$ and the density of points vary smoothly, we make this assumption[^3].
+On the distribution function we make two assumptions: that there are usually a huge number of particles in the volume element $d^{3}r d^{3}p$ and the density of points varies smoothly.
+This means we are assuming $f(\vec{r}, \vec{p}, t)$ is a continuous function in its arguments[^3].

 The goal of _Kinetic Theory_ is to find the distribution function $f$.
-This function depends on the problem at hand: the type of interactions between the particles, initial conditions, boundary conditions, etc.
+This function depends on time because particles constantly enter and leave a given volume element in phase-space.
+It also depends on the problem at hand: the type of interactions between the particles, initial conditions, boundary conditions, etc.

-The distribution function can be determined by the Boltzmann Equation and so when we solve this equation we are effectively finding what the distribution function is.
-With the distribution function we can then find the ensemble average of the physical quantities we are interested in.
-For instance, let $\chi (\vec{r}, \vec{v}, t) = m \vec{v}^{2}/2$.
+The distribution function can be determined by the **Boltzmann Equation** (its equation of motion), and so when we solve this equation we are effectively finding what the distribution function is.

+With the distribution function we can find the ensemble average of the physical quantities we are interested in.
+As an example, let $\chi (\vec{r}, \vec{v}, t) = m \vec{v}^{2}/2$.
 Then, its average in time $t$ and position $\vec{r}$ is obtained by integration over velocities:
 $$
 \langle \chi (\vec{r}, t) \rangle = \frac{\int d^{3} v \chi (\vec{r}, \vec{v}, t) f(\vec{r}, \vec{v}, t)}{\int d^{3} v f(\vec{r}, \vec{v}, t)},
 $$